 Communicating with students

-Communications are a key share of support and vital knowledge throughout the entire student lifecycle, therefore it is very important that the University continue to send them out when needed.
-Priority 4 of The Student Retention and Success Plan is about ensuring University communications are strategic, proactive and continuous.
-To manage this, the Unified Communications Working Party was formed.
+Communications are a key share of support and vital knowledge throughout the entire student life cycle, therefore it is very important that the University continue to send them out when needed.
 Any staff member who communicates with students through letters or emails, via telephone call or text should understand the University's approach to unified communications, including their role and responsibilities.

 Unified Communications Working Party

-It is necessary for communications to be unified across the University as this will resolve the current issue of individuals receiving duplicated communications from various departments; this has been reported by students to be irritating, frustrating, and viewed as unprofessional and disorganised.
+It is necessary for communications to be unified across the University as this resolves the issue of individuals receiving duplicated communications from various departments; this has been reported by students to be irritating, frustrating, and viewed as unprofessional and disorganised.
 Unified communications will also contribute to lowering administrative workloads by ensuring only one, suitable and accurate communication is sent in a professional and appropriate manner.